jetemi/Exam-prep/dbms II.md

     *   **Implementation and deployment:** Installing the system, training users, and migrating data.
     *   **Maintenance and evolution:** Ongoing support, updates, and enhancements to the system after deployment.

-**In essence, systems analysis *defines what* the information system should do and *why*, while systems development *determines how* to build it and *makes it happen*.**  They are sequential and iterative processes that are crucial for creating effective and useful information systems.
-Without proper analysis and development methodologies, information systems are likely to fail to meet user needs or be inefficient and unreliable.

 **1c.
 Discuss the distinction between top-down and bottom-up approaches in database design.
 [6 Marks]**